General Questions

 Duplicate/replacement grade reports can be requested here and can take up to 30 business days to be processed.
 Emailed requests will not be fufilled.

-Summer Program FAQ
+Summer Program Questions

-Times, locations, and detailed information about drop-off and pick-up policies will be provided to parents and guardians well in advance of the beginning of the program via e-mail.
+Times, locations, and detailed information about drop-off and pick-up policies will be provided to parents and guardians well in advance of the beginning of the program via email.
 Alternate drop-off or pick-up times are not allowed.
-It is important that we make sure that every studentis accounted for and safe at all times.
+It is important that we make sure that every student is accounted for and safe at all times.

 NO. It is against university policy for an enrolled student to leave the program early or arrive late for any reason.
 Courses are also incredibly rigorous, and we do not want any of our students to fall behind or feel left out.
 Students may only miss class for an emergency that warrants the student leaving for the remainder of the program.